awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.

-1. When your stack has finished creating, select it in the console and choose **Outputs**\.
+2. When your stack has finished creating, select it in the console and choose **Outputs**\.

-1. Record the **NodeInstanceRole** for the node group that was created\.
+3. Record the **NodeInstanceRole** for the node group that was created\.
 You need this when you configure your Amazon EKS worker nodes\.

 **To enable worker nodes to join your cluster**

+**Note**
+If you launched worker nodes inside a private VPC without outbound internet access, you must enable worker nodes to join your cluster from within the VPC\.

 1. Download, edit, and apply the AWS IAM Authenticator configuration map\.